Wireless Power Consortium: Evolution of Wireless Power Standard

-Members of the WPC
+Members of the Wireless Power Consortium

 The Wireless Power Consortium was established on 17 December 2008 with eight founding members: Fulton Innovation, ConvenientPower, Logitech, Philips, Sanyo, Shenzhen Sang Fei Communications, National Semiconductor, and Texas Instruments.
 Olympus joined the next month to become the 9th original member.

 The WPC experienced early growth in 2009, and the membership expanded with the addition of mobile phone heavyweight, Nokia.
-By November 2011, WPC membership had swelled to 100 members with the addition of Huawei and Visteon as new members in November 2011.
+By November 2011, WPC membership grew to 100 members with the addition of Huawei and Visteon as new members in November 2011.

 Membership continued to expand from 2011 through the remainder of the decade, peaking at over 600 members in 2018 following Apple’s joining WPC.
-However, membership subsided to a more sustainable level as many start-up and early-stage companies, hoping to jump on the industry’s expected rapid growth, found competition more challenging than expected and either left the industry or consolidated with other manufacturers.

 As of 2025, the WPC had over 300 companies as its members, with 9 of those companies represented on its board of directors.